iArunava/flappydragon/README.md

 Original Game concept by Dong Nyugen.
 Code based on [nebez's floppybird](https://github.com/nebez/floppybird)

-If the copyright holder would like for the assets to be removed, please open an issue to start the conversation.
+All 3 assets which are modified are under CC.
+If any issue with copyright.
+Please open an issue.